 MISTAKE 1: You’re Not Specializing

-If you want to develop bigger arms, a heavier squat or a better mile time, you need to be willing to put the brakes on the other aspects of your training and focus on the task at hand.
-This is the true secret to maximizing a specialization phase; you need to increase the volume of what it is you are looking to improve (in this case, bigger arms) and reduce the volume on everything else.
-The thought of training arms 3 times per week and every other body part only once a week may make you feel more queasy than a 7 year old girl with a stomach virus in a room full of cadavers.
-But don’t panic, you won’t lose much on your other body parts as you set forth on your quest to build a massive set of pipes.
+If you want to develop bigger arms, a heavier squat, or a better mile time, you need to be willing to put the brakes on the other aspects of your arm training mistakes and focus on the task at hand.
+This is the secret to maximizing a specialization phase; you need to increase the volume of what it is you want to improve (in this case, bigger arms) and reduce the volume on everything else.
+Training arms three times per week and every other body part only once a week may make you feel more queasy than a 7-year-old girl with a stomach virus in a room full of corpses.
+But don’t panic.
+You won’t lose much on your other body parts as you set forth on your quest to build a massive set of pipes.

 MISTAKE 2: Too Much Isolation

 I’m not going to go all ‘functional trainer’ on you and say that you can build bigger biceps by only going with squats and deadlifts.
-You certainly need your fair share of curls, pressdowns and skull crushers.
-However, utilizing compound movements allows you to use a greater total load per rep than isolation movements alone.
-Think about it, if you are a 180-pound guy banging out chin ups, your using your biceps (along with other muscles) to lift 180 pounds.
+It would help if you had your fair share of curls, press downs, and skull crushers.
+However, compound movements allow you to use a greater total load per rep than isolation movements alone.
+Think about it; if you are a 180-pound guy banging out chin-ups, you are using your biceps (along with other muscles) to lift 180 pounds.
 When’s the last time you did a biceps curl with a buck eighty?

 MISTAKE 3: Not Enough Variety

-We already learned from mistake one that throwing in a couple of sets of preacher curl at the end of the workout will not put you on the road to serious guns.
-But neither will banging out the same movements, for the same number of reps and sets, three times per week.
-Both the exercise selection and the volume per workout has to be varied in order for you to maximize growth potential.
-Devise a plan where you are altering your sets and reps on a weekly or per-workout basis and make sure you are breaking out every arm exercise variation in the book for the next 4 weeks.
+We already learned from mistake one that throwing in a couple of sets of preacher curls at the end of the workout will not put you on the road to heavy guns.
+But neither will be banging out the same movements, for the same number of reps and sets, three times per week.
+Both the exercise selection and the volume per workout have to be varied for you to maximize growth potential.
+Devise a plan where you are altering your sets and reps on a weekly or per-workout basis, and make sure you are breaking out every arm exercise variation in the book for the next four weeks.

-Hopefully I just saved you a bit of time by putting you in the fast lane on the road to massive arms.
+Hopefully, I saved you some time by putting you in the fast lane on the road to massive arms.
 Just don’t blame me if this advice destroys your modeling career.

-Of course, choosing the right exercises, knowing exactly how to alter volume from week to week and developing the most optimal arm training specialization program may be more that you want to tackle on your own.
+Of course, choosing the right exercises, knowing exactly how to alter volume from week to week, and developing the most optimal arm training specialization program may be more than you want to tackle on your own.
 No worries.
-Dan has removed all the guess work in his latest 4 week arm training specialization program.
-You can check it out here.
+Dan has removed all the guesswork in his latest four-week arm training specialization program.

 Dan Trink, CSCS